prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 1. Your (server-side) bidder needs to return a response that contains native assets.
 2. Your (client-side) bidder adapter needs to unpack the server's response into a Prebid-compatible bid response populated with the required native assets.
 3. Your bidder adapter must be capable of ingesting the required and optional native assets specified on the `adUnit.mediaTypes.native` object, as described in [Show Native Ads](/prebid/native-implementation.html).
+4. Your code, including tests, should check whether native support is enabled (through the global flag `FEATURES.NATIVE`) before doing #2 or #3.
+This allows users not interested in native to build your adapter without any native-specific code.
-4. Your spec must declare NATIVE in the supportedMediaTypes array.
+5. Your spec must declare NATIVE in the supportedMediaTypes array.

 The adapter code samples below fulfills requirement #2, unpacking the server's reponse and: